-Just around the river bend, in the wilds of British Columbia, lies every fly fisherman’s dream: Nimmo Bay Lodge, a luxury haven purpose-built for salmon fishing.
+Just around the river bend, in the wilds of British Columbia, lies every fly fisherman’s dream: Nimmo Bay Resort, a luxury haven purpose-built for salmon fishing.

 Cottages are linked by a floating boardwalk to a floating bakery, kitchen and the main lodge, which has a dining room and lounge.

-Its remote location means the lodge is an ecotourism venture by default: it has been recycling since 1981, has used a hydroxyl waste-water treatment system since 2000 and electricity comes from a water-driven turbine mounted at the base of a waterfall.
+Its remote location means the lodge is a Canadian ecotourism venture by default: it has been recycling since 1981, has used a hydroxyl waste-water treatment system since 2000 and electricity comes from a water-driven turbine mounted at the base of a waterfall.